shreya227/Waste-Detection-Using-YOLO-V5/README.md

 Dataset Link:  https://www.kaggle.com/datasets/parohod/warp-waste-recycling-plant-dataset

 ##### About Dataset
 The dataset WaRP (Waste Recycling Plant) includes labeled images of an industrial waste sorting plant.
-We have selected 28 recyclable waste categories.
+I have selected 28 recyclable waste categories.
 Objects in the dataset are divided into the following groups: plastic bottles of 17 categories (class name with the bottle- prefix), glass bottles of three types (the glass- prefix), card boards of two categories, detergents of four categories, canisters and cans.
 The -full postfix means that the bottle is filled with air, i.e. not flat.